facebookarchive/HALE-Specific-Flight-Control-Design-Toolbox/Readme.md

 ## Requirements
 This project was developed under Matlab/Simulink version 2017A.
 It requires the following toolboxes:
-* Aerospace Blockset
-* Aerospace Toolbox
+* Aerospace Blockset (replace the "Rad to Deg" unit converters of the simulink models by R2D regular angle unit conversion blocks to remove the dependencies on this toolbox)
 * Control Systems Toolbox
 * Simulink
 * Parallel Computing Toolbox (optional): Optimization can be very slow, so it is beneficial to install and run on a server with many cores, taking advantage of parallelization